This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 It’s actually best to keep the skins on the beets to roast them.
 This helps to get them nice and tender all the way through.
 The skin can then easily be peeled off once they are roasted.

-roasted beets and carrots - thanksgiving side dish served in a white bowl and fork
+roasted beets and carrots - thanksgiving side dish served in a white bowl

 More Easy Side Dishes